meat-app-hack/research-and-training-net/README.md

 test_acc = 1.0
 ```

-#### How to use
+#### How to use MeatNet

-For more detailes about virtual environment installation and using the MeatNet check [there](https://github.com/meat-app-hack/nft-predictor)
+For more detailes about virtual environment installation and using the model check [there](https://github.com/meat-app-hack/nft-predictor)

+#### Useful links

-For the further NFT market analysis [see also](https://www.kaggle.com/simiotic/ethereum-nft-analysis)
+- For the further NFT market analysis [see also this](https://www.kaggle.com/simiotic/ethereum-nft-analysis).
+Top 16.71% of NFT holders control 80.98% of NFTs [source](https://github.com/bugout-dev/moonstream/blob/main/datasets/nfts/papers/ethereum-nfts.pdf)
+- Vision-based Real Estate Price Estimation implementation [tutorial with code](https://www.pyimagesearch.com/2019/01/21/regression-with-keras/)
+- About data preprocessing for good loss convergency [link](https://machinelearningmastery.com/how-to-normalize-center-and-standardize-images-with-the-imagedatagenerator-in-keras/)